caiocarneloz/masksemi/README.md

 # masksemi
-Code for converting a label list in a scikit-like semi-supervised label list.
+Code for converting a list of labels in a scikit-like semi-supervised labels.

 ## Getting Started
 #### Dependencies